Skip to main content

 Cauterize

 Example: Astrid is dropped by a cauterizing weapon.
-The wound is horrific, but the seared tissue gives her a slightly better chance to avoid bleeding to death.
+The wound is severe, but the burned tissue gives her a slightly better chance to avoid bleeding to death.

 Chain Blade